In this tutorial, I show you how to build DIY double sliding barn doors for a pantry with Walnut Wood.

 In the meantime, visit my online store for an assortment of detailed DIY plans and unique items for sale.

-First, I lined up my track saw about 1″ from the edge and made a cut.
+I lined up my track saw about 1″ from the edge and made a cut.

-Next, I referenced the straight line I just cut, measured the final width of the board, and made another cut.
+Then, I referenced the straight line I just cut, measured the final width of the board, and made another cut.

-Keep in mind, I purchased these boards as S3S (Surface 3 Sides) lumber.
+Please note, I purchased these boards as S3S (Surface 3 Sides) lumber.
 Essentially, this means the wood was planed on both surfaces and one side was straightened.

 However, I like to make certain each board has straight sides.